CyberCRI/RedWire/README.md

   - Binary/object format
   - Tree layout

-- Replace "onchanged" with array of conditions for update?

 - Streams (Sevices)
   - Common use-case is wrapping existing frameworks
   - Can be used directly, without communicating through the model